 There’s less storage on this than most others at only 27 holes, but this is a quality product that just looks classier than the plastic options in this list.

 This isn’t the biggest or most affordable paint brush organizer on the list, but it looks cool, so I had to add it in here.
+I’m a sucker for a contemporary vibe.

 Despite a small size of only 4.5 x 2 x 4.5 inches, this brush holder will store 32 brushes.
 It’s made of acrylic, so it should last you forever with proper care.

 I was just struck by the cool, minimalistic aesthetic of this holder.
+Plus, I’m a fan of helping out folks on Etsy make a living.

 Yep, another circular 49 hole organizer!